Please use the below link to confirm your Option Choices:

 Source skills – You develop your ability to infer, analyse, criticize and utilise a range of historical sources.

 History will develop skills which are attractive to all employers.
-You can display critical reasoning, problem solving, an ability to research and the ability to construct an argument in a clear and persuasive manner.
-Areas that history can directly link to include law, business, the police, marketing, market researcher and the civil service.
+You will make use of critical reasoning, problem solving, an ability to research and construct an argument in a clear and persuasive manner.
+The study of History directly supports careers in law, business, police, journalism, and the civil service.

 Do you have any questions?

-For more information please speak to Mrs Parry
+For more information please speak to Mr Sims

-If you love music, love creative challenges, and enjoy learning about different types of music from around the world, then GCSE Music might be for you!
-GCSE Music is a vary varied and exciting option to take.
-You will study a wide range of activities including performing, composing and learning about different styles of music.
-The City of Derby Academy Music Department is well equipped with a wide variety of instruments for you to experience and learn during your time at the school.
-The Music Department has 2 music teachers, each with their own specialised music classroom, 3 practice rooms, as well as a singing specialist who runs the CoDA Chromatics Choir.
-Additional music lessons are available on request.
-The Music is also developing links with the wider community so that our students can experience live music from different cultures.
+The City of Derby Academy Music Department is well equipped with a wide variety of instruments, technology, and performances spaces for you to experience and learn during your time at the school.
+The Music Department has 2 subject specialist music teachers, each with their own recently specialised music classroom, ensemble rooms, practice rooms, as well as a variety of instrumental teachers who provide tuition on a wide range of instruments as well as running the school choirs.
+The Music department has also developed links with the wider community especially Derby University ensuring our students understand different career paths in music.

 What will I study?